Jwhiles/CV/README.md

 # John Whiles - CV
 ## Profile
-A full stack JavaScript developer based in London.
+A full stack developer based in London.

 I care about improving diversity and accessibility in tech.
 I value simplicity in design.
 And enjoy using functional techniques to write comprehensible and testable